open-mmlab/mmdetection/docs/3_exist_data_new_model.md

-# Tutorial 3: Inference, testing, and training with predefined models and standard datasets
+# Case 3: Inference, testing, and training with predefined models and standard datasets

-In this tutorial, you will know how to inference, test, and train predefined models with your own settings for standard datasets.
+In this note, you will know how to inference, test, and train predefined models with your own settings for standard datasets.
 We use the cityscapes dataset to train a COCO pretrained Cascade Mask R-CNN model as an example to describe the whole process.

 The basic steps are as below: